-2.1 (or international equivalent) in physics, mathematical physics or mathematics, or a joint degree containing substantial elements of mathematics or physics.
+2:1 (or international equivalent) in physics, mathematical physics or mathematics, or a joint degree containing substantial elements of physics or mathematics.

 Months of entry